thenewboston-blockchain/thenewboston-js/docs/account-payment-handler.md

 /* Note
     The sender cannot be listed as a recipient
     A recipient cannot be listed more than once
+    You must follow this order of the fields
 */

 const txs = [